theserverlessway/website/content/tools/awsinfo/_index.md

 `awsinfo` commands support commands and subcommands, for example you can run `awsinfo logs` to print log messages or `awsinfo logs groups` to get a list of all log groups in the current account and region.

-To see all available commands check out the following list or run `awsinfo commands`.
+To see all supported services check out the following list or run `awsinfo commands`.
+You can see all the available commands for a service by running `awsinfo commands SERVICE`, e.g.
+`awsinfo commands ec2`.

 You can run any command with `--help` (e.g. `awsinfo logs --help`) to see the same help page that is in the repo (and linked below).